MatheusRabetti/matheusrabetti.github.io/_posts/2016-12-15-math-statistics.md

 He has concentrated on the math, making sure to divide by n minus one in the appropriate place, etc., and has not given any time to consider why the calculation exists.

+# Test assumptions

+The Welch t test makes a strange set of assumptions.
+What would it mean for two populations to have the same mean but different standard deviations?
+Why would you want to test for that?
+I prefer to think about the unequal variance t test as a way to create a confidence interval.
+Your prime goal is not to ask whether two populations differ, but to quantify how far apart the two means are.
+The unequal variance t test reports a confidence interval for the difference between two means that is usable even if the standard deviations differ.

 # The case of p-value

 The discussion quickly became heated, when the American Statistical Association gathered 26 experts to develop a consensus statement on statistical significance and p-values.